patarleth/bashit-electron/README.md

 }
 ```

-2) using hello_fn in main.js as a template, add js function to call your bash function
+2) using hello_fn as a template in main.js, add a js function to call your bash function ala

 ```
 function super-newfn(sender) {
-    bashit_fn(sender, 'super-newfn);
+    bashit_fn(sender, 'super-newfn');
 }
 ```

-3) to call you brand new function from index.html, you have to add an ipc call in index.html to send a message with a new name.
-With a new event name sent, in main.js you have to add a listener
+3) call you brand new function from index.html.

+  add an ipc call in index.html that sends a message with the function name as part of the event.
 ```
 ipcMain.on('bash-function-hello_fn', (event, arg) => {
     hello_fn(event.sender);
 })
 ```

-4) Then(!) when the bash function is called, main.js will emits a message back to the renderer prefix bash-function-super- then the function name like so:
+4) Then, with the renderer emmiting a message, modify main.js to listen for the event, and run the function.
+I recommend an event named something like -

 ```
 bash-function-super-newfn
 ```

-So it's time to add a listener on the ipc.
+5) finally(!) emit a reponse ipc event from main.js with the string returned by the bash subshell.

+6) go back to index.html and listen for the new response event and...

 BAM!  stdout from your lovely bash fn is ready for the renderer